WillQi/picoCTF2018-writeup/Cryptography/caesar cipher 1/README.md

 Since we had enough time, we just did it manually using [this website](https://cryptii.com/pipes/caesar-cipher) by testing each shift.
 Eventually, we go to a shift of 14 and our decoded flag.

-(ALthough, we plan on creating some programs for cryptography for our next CTF!)
+(Although, we plan on creating some programs for cryptography for our next CTF!)

 The flag is `picoCTF{justagoodoldcaesarcipherlcolmdsc}`